Infinidat/infi.clickhouse_orm/docs/field_types.md

 ------------------------

 `Enum8Field` and `Enum16Field` provide support for working with ClickHouse enum columns.
 They accept strings or integers as values, and convert them to the matching Pythonic Enum member.

-Python 3.4 and higher supports Enums natively.
-When using previous Python versions you need to install the enum34 library.

 Example of a model with an enum field: